Michilis/Cashu-claim-telegram-bot/README.md

 ### Built With
 Node.js - JavaScript runtime environment
-node-telegram-bot-api - Telegram Bot API for Node.js Cashu - Cashu library for interacting with Cashu Tokens dotenv - Loads environment variables from a .env file Contributing
+node-telegram-bot-api - Telegram Bot API for Node.js Cashu ts - Cashu library for interacting with Cashu Tokens dotenv - Loads environment variables from a .env file Contributing
 Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.

-### Versioning
-We use SemVer for versioning.
-For the versions available, see the tags on this repository.

 ### Authors
-Your Name - Initial work - yourusername
+Your Name - Initial work - Michilis
 See also the list of contributors who participated in this project.

 ### License